vijay-shankaranand/tp/docs/UserGuide.md

 * A contact can have any number of tags.
 * Email should be in the appropriate (@xxx.com) format.
 * Phone number should be in appropriate (8-digit numeric) format.
+* Phone number does not provide support for special characters, such as `+` and `-`, as it is more targeted for job fest event planners in Singapore.
 * Only tags from tags list can be used for tagging a contact.
 * A contact cannot be added if their phone number already exists.
 * A contact cannot be added if their name already exists.